ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 Again, since we saved our modeling data as a pickle file, we import it.
 We ensure we remove the id column, and we also ensure our data is shuffled.

-As this is the exact same process we ran for both Logistic Regression & the Decision tree - our code also investigates the class balance of our dependent variable
+As this is the exact same process we ran for both Logistic Regression & the Decision Tree - our code also investigates the class balance of our dependent variable

 ```python